indifferentengine/DigitalTears/README.md

 * Extension boards [WIP] for Stereo out, MIDI and UI.
 * Basic software environment provided [WIP].
 * Reference design for digital control of analog circuits [WIP].
 To show how to integrate analog effects that are controlled digitally.
 * Software controlled "soft" switching.
 Dry and wet signals can be activated by the MCU.
+This allows for processing of dry signals to be either analog or digital, as well as the option to configure the effect as latching or momentary in software.
 * Completely analog dry signal path.

 # Why?